 5. California Tax Withholding

-For-profit organizations and individuals located out-of-state are subject to California’s tax withholding laws.
-As such, CHCF requires out-of-state contractors to complete a California Tax Withholding Form (PDF), and CHCF will withhold taxes from payments for services rendered for CHCF in California.
+For-profit organizations and individuals located out-of-state may be subject to California’s tax withholding laws.
+As such, CHCF requires out-of-state contractors to complete a California Tax Withholding Form (available on our Grantee Resources page), and CHCF will withhold taxes from payments for services rendered for CHCF in California.
 Contractors are advised to consult with their tax attorney or accountant for guidance.

 Proposal Review Process